-On the contrary, for those who mistakenly believe in eternal conscious torment for people who do not become believers in Jesus in this life, such atrocities make no sense whatsoever; they show God to be capricious, evil, and vicious, similar to the false gods noted in the Bible.
-If, as many believe, the vast majority of humanity is destined to suffer eternal conscious torment, then God made a very serious mistake in creating humanity in the first place and then turning around and killing many of them—knowing full well they would suffer eternal conscious torment in an ever-burning hell!
+On the contrary, for those who mistakenly believe in eternal conscious torment for people who do not become followers of Jesus in this life, such atrocities make no sense whatsoever; they show God to be capricious, evil, and vicious, similar to the false gods noted in the Bible.
+If, as many believe, the vast majority of humanity is destined to suffer eternal conscious torment, then God made a very serious mistake in creating humanity in the first place and then turning around and killing most of them—knowing full well they would suffer eternal conscious torment in an ever-burning hell!
 It’s difficult to lovingly worship that type of killer God!

 Speaking of false gods, people often felt they had to placate such false gods with human sacrifices; for example, to worship the false god Molech (or Moloch), priests and parents would sacrifice their babies and infants to Molech by casting them into raging fires such as those fires kept burning in the Valley of Hinnom (Gehenna) outside the city of Jerusalem.